plkmokjn/A-Comparative-Analysis-of-Object-Detection-Models-for-Plant-Leaf-Counting-under-Overlapping-Foliage/README.md

 **Note**: All models used the train_split_complete_dataset for training.
 Only YOLO models were additonally trained with tiled_dataset.

 ### System Requirements
-* Google Colab
+* Google Colab utilizing the High-RAM environment and T4 GPU

-#### (Optional)
+* Python 3.11.13
+* PyTorch 2.6.0
+* Torchvision 0.21.0
-* Experiments were conducted on Google Colab under Python 3.11.13, utilizing the High-RAM environment and T4 GPU.
-The YOLO models were trained with the official Ultralytics package (v8.3.161) with PyTorch 2.6.0 and Torchvision 0.21.0.
-Faster R-CNN was implemented with Torchvision’s fasterrcnn_resnet50_fpn.
+* YOLO models were trained with the official Ultralytics package (v8.3.161)
+* Faster R-CNN was implemented with Torchvision’s fasterrcnn_resnet50_fpn.

 ### Dependencies
 In order to run the script, the following pakcages must be installed in your Colab environment.